 LUCA PACIOLI - mathematician, born 1440 in Sansepolcro.
 A younger contemporary of Piero, creator of double entry book keeping.
 His statue is opposite the church of Madonna delle Grazie.

-LACE - Sansepolcro has a long history in lace-making.
-There is a school and museum, and every second year an international lace competition is held here.
+Lace - Sansepolcro has a long history in lace-making.
+There is a school and museum, and every second year a lace competition is held here.

 The town is surrounded by rolling countryside and low hills.
 Great for gentle walking, more serious trekking or riding (bicycles or horses).
 Club Alpino Italiano (CAI) has marked walks in the area and maps are available.